 Would I Need to use Condoms after Vasectomy?

-After your vasectomy is performed by the urological surgeons at New York Urology Specialists, we advise to continue using the same birth control methods that you were using before vasectomy.
+After your vasectomy is performed by the urological surgeons at New York Urology Specialists, we advise continuing using the same birth control methods that you were using before the vasectomy.
 Residual sperm takes about 12 weeks to leave the reproductive tract and may lead to pregnancy if other methods of contraception are not used during this period.

-We routinely require two semen analyses after vasectomy to verify that vasectomy has been successful.
-Until we verify using 2 semen analysis that there are no sperm, we advise that you rely on other contraceptive methods to avoid pregnancy.
+We routinely require two semen analyses after a vasectomy to verify that vasectomy has been successful.
+Until we verify using 2 semen analysis that there is no sperm, we advise that you rely on other contraceptive methods to avoid pregnancy.